jasdips/rdap-rpki/draft-jasdips-regext-rdap-rpki.md

 ## Reverse Search

+Per [@!RFC9536, section 2], if a server receives a reverse search query with a searchable resource type of "ips", a related resource type of "rpkiRoa", and a ROA property of "originAutnum" or "startAddress", then the reverse search will be performed on the IP network objects from its data store.

+(#reverse_search_registry) and (#reverse_search_mapping_registry) include requests to register new entries for IP network searches in the RDAP Reverse Search and RDAP Reverse Search Mapping IANA registries.

 ## Relationship with IP Network Object Class

 It would be useful to show all the ROAs associated with an IP network.
 To that end, this extension adds a new "rpkiRoas"